Agleason1/Global-Vaccination-and-Disease-Incidence--Cattle-Pigs-Poultry/README.md

 - `Plot vaccination coverage (per pixel).ipynb`
 - `Arcpy_Current pop size maps (Cattle, chickens, and swine).ipynb`
 - `Plot population maps of animals.ipynb`
+- `Vaccination coverage over time.ipynb`
+- `Vaccination gap countries ranked scaled by production intensity.ipynb`
+- `2010 to 2025 change - plot vaccination by country (proportion vaccinated).ipynb`
+- `Outliers_vacc_coverage_incidence.ipynb`

 **h) Disease Incidence:**
 - `Cases of disease over time.ipynb`
 - `Plot incidence AND report top incidence countries 2024.ipynb`
+- `2010 to 2025 change - plot incidence by country.ipynb`
+- `Incidence and coverage over time by region and income.ipynb`

 ---

 ## Overview of Folders
 - **Common Source Data:**
-Contains raw data from WAHIS, FAO, and other sources used to generate the findings in this study.
+Contains data from WAHIS, FAO, and other sources used to generate the findings in this study.
+Raw data is contained within the corresponding folder (e.g., "WAHIS", "FAO", etc.).
+Processed data is within the "Processed data" folder.
 - **Disease Incidence:**
 Contains the code used to calculate all disease incidence estimates and generate the relevant figures.
 - **Vaccination Coverage:**